Logo of the The Poor Swiss

 The only thing you can do to automate your expenses is to go through CSV files.
 A CSV file is a comma-separated-value file.
 It is an old file format to represent tables from spreadsheets.
 It works really well for expenses.

 First, you must check whether your budget application can import expenses from CSV.
 If it cannot, there is not much you can do.
 You can ask the authors of the application to add this feature.
 Or you can switch to another application.
-If you are using any spreadsheet application, it should be fairly easy to import CSV data into (copy into a new sheet, rearrange and copy into the expense sheet).
+If you are using any spreadsheet application, it should be fairly easy to import CSV data (copy into a new sheet, rearrange, and copy into the expense sheet).

 Then, the main problem arises.
 You also need to check whether you can export data from where you are spending.
 And this is where it can begin to be complicated because not all applications are equal.
-You can almost get a PDF statement, but not always a CSV statement.
+You can almost always get a PDF statement, but not always a CSV statement.

-The two banks I use, Neon and Migros Bank, both let you generate CSV statements for the transactions of a given period.
+Our primary bank, Migros Bank, lets you generate CSV statements for the transactions of a given period.
 However, most people use a credit card to spend (to get cashback).
 My favorite credit card is the Certo One card by Cembra.
-This card is great but the Cembra application itself is bad.
-And one thing it misses is a CSV export function.
-And I sometimes use TWINT through the UBS TWINT app (for Neon) which also does not support it.
+This card is great, and we can export CSV transactions from the web app!

 If you only have PDF statements, there is still something you can do.
 There are some online services that let you convert a PDF statement into a CSV table.
 However, this will still require you to clean up the output CSV.
 It is not difficult, but it is still multiple extra steps.
 And some statements will work better than others.